 1 Follow the 90% Nutrition rule

 Eating fat doesn’t not make you fat.
-Indeed, you need to consume good-quality fats if you want to build muscle and burn body fat because this macronutrient plays a number of roles in energy expenditure, vitamin storage and making testosterone, the male sex hormone.
-So there’s no need to avoid the fats found in red meat, avocado and nuts, but do avoid hydrogenated and trans fats, which are those found in cakes, biscuits and other processed foods, because not only will they derail your muscle-building and fat-loss mission, they are also really bad for you.
+In fact, you need to consume good-quality fats if you want to build muscle and burn body fat because this macronutrient plays a number of crucial roles in energy expenditure, vitamin storage, and hormone production.
+So there’s no need to avoid the fats found in red meat, avocado and nuts, but do avoid hydrogenated and trans-fats, which are those found in cakes, biscuits and other processed foods.
+Not only will they derail your muscle-building and fat-loss mission, they are also really bad for your health.

 7 Snack smarter

 When you’re trying to lose fat but hunger strikes between meals, always snack on low-calorie, high-satiety foods.
 It’s much harder, for instance, to over-eat carrot sticks and hummus than it is to go overboard on chocolate biscuits and crisps.
 If you have healthy snacks to hand that will accelerate your fat-loss mission rather than derail it, this can play a huge part in how successful you are, and a little planning goes a long way to prevent you ending up glassy-eyed in front of a vending machine.
 And if you’re aiming to add muscular size quickly it makes sense to keep high-calorie, easy-to-eat foods close by for those days when you simply can’t get in enough food via meat and veg alone.
 Keep a jar of nut butter, a packet of mixed nuts and pots of Greek yogurt close to hand.

 Are you ready to take back control of your heath and fitness so you can look, feel and perform better than ever?
 If that’s you, the New Body Plan transformation training programmes are all you need to achieve the better-body results you want!